bajamircea/bajamircea.github.io/_posts/2021-04-04-im-postulates.markdown

 implication logical operator ($$\to$$) and yields ($$\vdash$$): sometimes the word _implication_ is used for either of them.

-I find it easier to grasp it's logic when the implication is phrased instead in terms of negation and logical OR.
+I find it easier to grasp its logic when the implication is phrased instead in terms of negation and logical OR.

 $$